cheq-ai/rti-demo/README.md

 And visit  `localhost:8080`

 **Notes:**
-* The `views/block.ejs` represnt a page where an invalid request will reach.
+* The `views/block.ejs` represent a page where an invalid request will reach.
-* The `views/pass.ejs` represnt a page where a valid request will reach.
+* The `views/pass.ejs` represent a page where a valid request will reach.